 Connecting researchers with policy makers, healthcare givers – practitioners and migrant workers is ERIMIS .

 The activity of ERIMIS is coordinated by Mrs. Dana Rem, psychologist and social scientist with about 25 years’ work experience in psychological counseling, human rights and social justice, research and academia, with content knowledge in migration studies policy analysis, criminology, discourse analysis and the rhetoric of the political discourse.

 By starting up such an initiative, we intend to develop a frame for innovative thinking , productive exchange of knowledge and practices to be disseminated among the leaders in governance, practitioners, policy makers and academia, with the intention of doing what is mutually benefiting for migrants and nationals from the host countries.

-We would highly value any contribution to and advice for putting in practice any valuable ideas, and we are open to similar research initiatives, where competences in policy analysis and discourse studies would be especially valued and where the principles of inclusion and diversity are highly acknowledged.
+We would highly value any contribution to and advice for putting in practice any valuable ideas, and we are open to similar research initiatives, where joint competences in psychological counseling and migration studies are put at work and where the principles of inclusion and diversity are highly acknowledged.